Kafels/AlsaMixerFreeze/README.md

 ![problem](https://user-images.githubusercontent.com/17178349/121073319-bcbf0300-c7a8-11eb-8c13-d56abf86e274.png)

 ## What's the solution
-This repository has a script called `alsactl.py` that listens `alsactl monitor` events.
-If any event is fired, it means something tried to changed the configuration.
-After this, automatically executes `alsactl restore` to return the custom configuration.
+The `alsactl.py` script listens `alsactl monitor` events.
+When an event is fired, it means something tried to changed the configuration and this script runs automatically `alsactl restore` to return the custom configuration.

 ## How to setup
 ```bash